 The chance to work with an energetic, ambitious French chef?
 Count me in.
 Together, we’re a good team.
 My current cookbook is all about the easy, everyday side of French home cooking.
 His restaurant serves the sort of refined, detailed, high-end French cuisine you’d expect from a highly skilled French chef.

 We’re just getting started, but stay tuned.
-When we do publish it book, it will be filled with recipes that take the best from these two sides of French cuisine.
-Baruthio will imbue everyday bonne femme recipes with his creative, chef-driven touches.
-On the other side, we’ll also include “cheffie” recipes that tap into the sort of high-end gastronomy he showcases in his restaurant.
-But the bonne femme will have her say here, testing and perfecting the recipes—and asking all the right questions—to make sure that home cooks can pull them off in their own kitchens.
+Our collaborations take the best from these two sides of French cuisine.
+Baruthio inbues everyday bonne femme recipes with his creative, chef-driven touches.
+On the other side, we sometimes include “cheffie” recipes that tap into the sort of high-end gastronomy he showcases in his restaurant.
+But the bonne femme always has her say, testing and perfecting the recipes—and asking all the right questions—to make sure that home cooks can pull them off in their own kitchens.

 Our collaboration has, so far, netted a few recipes (mostly on the bonne femme side of the equation), including:

 Étoufée de Poulet

 Lamb Chops Chef et Bonne Femme

 Farondole de Legumes de l’Été

 Saumon à l’Oseille